-- 1. Must have completed at least four years on Staff (excluding initial MPD). - 2.
-Must have completed initial ministry training. - 3.
-Must have completed the first and second year required IBS courses. - 4.
-Must currently be a ministry leader (or presently qualified with the intention of moving toward a leadership role).
-9 - 5.
+- 4. Must currently be a local leader (or presently qualified with the intention of moving toward a local leader role). - 5.
 Must be having an effective ministry as defined by our ministry effectiveness criteria. - 6.
-Must embrace the Mission, Vision, and Values of CCC and their assigned ministry.
+Must embrace the Mission, Vision, and Values of the Campus Ministry.